catalyst-cloud/catalystcloud-docs/source/containers/workloads.rst

 ..
 Note::

-  KUbernetes cannot update ports on a running pod, to detect these changes the pod will need to be deleted and recreated
+  Kubernetes cannot update ports on a running pod, to detect these changes the pod will need to be deleted and recreated

 To pick up the changes to the ports delete the existing pod and recreate it as we did earlier.